adwski/vidi/README.md

 Vidi is a media server that supports:
  - simple user registration
  - video uploading by registered users
- - On-demand streaming of uploaded video using MPEG-DASH
+ - On-demand streaming of uploaded videos using MPEG-DASH

 Uploaded mp4 files are pre-processed, so they could be streamed to dash clients.
 Preprocessing includes:
  - Segmentation (using awesome [Eyevinn/mp4ff](https://github.com/Eyevinn/mp4ff) package)